layilin/SP23-33852/_annotations/book1_draft2.md

 18.179n marble quick-lime.
 Lime was used in Grainger's time to refine sugar: when boiled with sugar, lime precipitates impurities.

+19.198 The "Errata" list at the end of *The Sugar-Cane* indicates that this comma should be removed.

 19.213 lily.
 Fleur-de-lis, a lily-shaped ornament that symbolizes France.

 [place]19.216 Gallia.
 France.